Let the Band Play Neck

 Large crowd tailgating before kickoff at LSU

 Through our voyage to the north side of campus, we carried a red solo cup filled with some concoction Deuel had cooked up.
 It was a mix of Bacardi rum and whatever juice we had in the refrigerator.
 We would randomly run into classmates or people we knew tailgating.
 They offered us food and drinks or to sit and watch the noon kickoff games being shown on ESPN or ABC.
-It was kind of customary of the land to offer.
+It was customary for the land to be offered.
 We would get asked by strangers, “Are you hungry?” just because we had on LSU branded merch.

-We finally made it to Greek Row (a street littered with Greek houses).
+We finally arrived at Greek Row (a street littered with Greek houses).
 The houses were usually decorated with large signs hanging from the top balcony so everyone could see.
 In West Virginia, It Is Legal To Marry Your Second Cousin.
 I will never forget that sign.
-We, ironically, ran into some fans of WVU.
+Ironically, we ran into some fans of WVU.
 “Is tailgating always like this?”
-Our response, “This is nothing.
+Our response was, “This is nothing.
 Wait until we play Bama.”

 Tiger Stadium